leszek-s/LSCategories/README.md

     [self.someView lsAddBorderOnEdge:UIRectEdgeBottom color:[UIColor blueColor] width:2];

 These are only few things you can do with LSCategories.
 See [DOCUMENTATION](http://cocoadocs.org/docsets/LSCategories/) for more.
+You can also check TestProject for few other examples.

 ## License
 LSCategories is available under the MIT license.
 See [LICENSE](https://github.com/fins/LSCategories/blob/master/LICENSE).